SherifElMahdi/CVWorkshop/README.md

 Copy and store the notebook token key that is displayed after the notebook server is running

 ### Step 6
-Navigate to http://localhost:8888/tree and enter the token you copies
+Navigate to http://localhost:8888/tree and enter the token you copied.

 ### Step 7
 Click on the "Computer Vision Workshop Intro" notebook and confirm that everthing loads as expected